 Know your digital strategy goals.

-Is your goal with a digital strategy for your church simply to update your people on church announcements?
+Is your goal with a digital strategy for your church simply to keep your people updated on church events?
 Are you trying to attract new visitors?
 Shepherd folks from “interested” to “active?”
-Is your goal to be more visible?
+Is your goal to be more visible in your community?
 Trying to better engage current churchgoers?
 Or, all of the above?

-Once you clearly define what your church aims to accomplish with a digital strategy, you will have a rubric against which you can measure all of your digital communications.
+Once you clearly define what your church aims to accomplish with a digital strategy, you’ll have a rubric against which you can measure all of your digital communications.

 Know the right digital tools to use.

 It may seem like there is an infinite number of ways to engage with church members and visitors in the modern era.
 And, in some ways, there are.
-However, if you narrow it down, there are really only a few different digital tools you will use.
+However, if you narrow it down, there are only a few important digital tools you’ll need to utilize to accomplish your goals.
 Maybe there are infinite ways to use them.
 But that’s a good thing.
 It means you have the power to customize your digital strategy to the needs and goals of your church.

 For your website, email, and social media, there are several free options available that give you the power to create beautiful digital content.
 And, for a website, services like The Church Co, Wix, and Squarespace all make it incredibly simple to manage, even if you’re flying solo.

 When it comes to the rest: mobile app, digital giving, and church management, you have a lot of options.
-However, there aren’t many options that combine all three solutions into one fully-integrated platform.
+However, there aren’t many options that combine all three solutions into one fully-integrated platform, like ChurchStaq from Pushapy.
 The more you are able to simplify your church’s entire digital strategy, the easier it will be for you to manage it.

 The last digital tool to think about is live streaming.
-Maybe yours is one of the many churches that didn’t expect to dive in with both feet into the world of live streaming.
+Maybe your church is one of the many that didn’t expect to dive in with both feet into the world of live streaming.
 No matter what degree of success you’re having with live streaming, the fact that you’re offering it is what’s most important.

 Live streaming can be a powerful part of your digital strategy.
 Here are some simple and creative ways you can maximize your church’s live streaming presence by taking advantage of our partnership with Stream Monkey, a powerful but simple streaming service for churches.